csev/dj4e/assn/django-girls/django_views/README.md

 And fix any errors that you see.
 Keep running `python manage.py check` until all the errors are fixed and then try to reload your web application and visit http://127.0.0.1:8000/

+You can also visit http://127.0.0.1:8000/grade_check and see the output of the second view.
+Assuming you have made no mistakes it should work and show the following in your browser:

+    The autograder will ask you to change this string

 > Learn more about Django views by reading the official documentation: https://docs.djangoproject.com/en/5.2/topics/http/views/